Getting Started with TextMaster

 Checking for completed translations

-To check for completed translations, visit Translation Jobs inside WordPress admin -> WPML -> Translation Management.
+To check for completed translations, open WPML -> Translation Management and click on Translation Jobs inside the WordPress admin.

 Locate the batch you want to download, and click the Synchronize status button.